webforj/webforj-docs/docs/components/fields/fields.md

 By calling the `setSpellCheck(true)` method, you can enable the spellcheck feature for a field.
 This means that when a user enters text into the field, the browser or user agent may check the spelling of the entered text for errors.

-## Parts and CSS Properties
+## Parts and CSS properties

 :::info
-As all field components are built from a singular web component, they will all share the following Shadow Parts and CSS Property values
+Because all field components are built from a singular web component, they all share the following Shadow Parts and CSS Property values
 :::

-### Shadow Parts
+### Shadow parts

-These are the various parts of the shadow DOM for the component, which will be required when styling via CSS is desired.
+These are the various parts of the shadow DOM for the component, which are required when styling via CSS.

 <TableBuilder tag={require('@site/docs/components/_dwc_control_map.json').Field}  table='parts'/>

-### CSS Properties
+### CSS properties

 These are the various CSS properties that are used in the component, with a short description of their use.

 <TableBuilder tag={require('@site/docs/components/_dwc_control_map.json').Field}  table='properties'/>

-### Reflected Attributes
+### Reflected attributes

-The reflected attributes of a component will be shown as attributes in the rendered HTML element for the component in the DOM.
+The reflected attributes of a component are shown as attributes in the rendered HTML element for the component in the DOM.
 This means that styling can be applied using these attributes.

 <TableBuilder tag={require('@site/docs/components/_dwc_control_map.json').Field} table="reflects"/>